altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 "G::Which one is this?"
 "A::The first one,"
-~The captain's gaze fell across Martha, assessing her~ "G::Right,"
+~The captain's gaze fell across Martha, assessing her~ "G::Let's see"
-*He cleared his throat, *
+*He cleared his throat*
 "G::So you'll be going to a monastery in italy - 1450, december 13th, 4:23pm.
-You'll be a few feet from the tower right before the fire."
+You'll be a few feet from the tower just before the fire."
 "M::Fire?"
 ~Her brain was still processing this~
 `['Did they say it was a dream...',